Monday, September 22, 2008

 (937) 386-9995

 Stop in for fresh baked pies, hard-to-find and bulk spices, beautiful wood furniture and much more.
 If you didn't pack a picnic lunch, pick up sandwich supplies (try their pepper cheese, my favorite), unique candies and fresh-baked deserts.
-Pack your purchases in a cooler so you don't have to hurry home.

 Time Needed: If you are just picking up lunch supplies, give yourself 15 minutes.
 If you'd like to browse, up to an hour.